What are Orcon Dellocate Snails?

 It’s always best to use a biological pest control if at all possible.
 Applying chemical pesticides to the garden is best used only as a back up option in extreme circumstances (if used at all) to other natural pest control methods.

-If you have slugs and brown snails, it’s a dream come true to find a biological pest control method like this to deal with these slimy guys.
+If you have slugs and brown snails, it’s a dream come true to find a biological pest control method like this to deal with the problem.

 The problem is that these snails are only available to residents of a limited area of southern California, USA.